gchq/stroom-docs/content/en/docs/glossary.md

 ## Tracker

 A Tracker is associated with a {{< glossary "Processor Filter" >}} and keeps track of the {{< glossary "Stream" "Streams" >}} that the Processor Filter has already processed.

+## UTC

+{{< external-link "UTC (Coordinated Universal Time)" "https://en.wikipedia.org/wiki/Coordinated_Universal_Time" >}}, also known as Zulu time, is the international standard by which the world regulates clocks and time.
+It is essentially a successor to Greenwich Mean Time (GMT).
+UTC has the timezone offset of `+00:00`.
+All international time zones are relative to UTC.

+Stroom currently works internally in UTC, though it is possible to change the display time zone via User Preferences to display times in another timezone.

 ## UUID